 HSI does not have custody of customer funds or securities.
 In the event of an internal or external significant business disruption, if telephone service is available, customers will continue to have the ability to make purchases and sales despite HSI’s experiencing a significant business disruption, unless the disruption is industry wide in scope.

 The effects of a disaster are of course difficult to predict and an industry-wide disruption of systems and processes will pose great business continuity challenges for any firm in the securities industry.
 There can be no assurance that any plan can address these unforeseen contingencies.
 However, HSI regularly reviews its business plan with a view to ensuring that it takes into account technological developments and changes in its business operations.
 HSI will modify this summary from time to time as it reviews the plan.
 Customers may obtain a written copy of this summary by contacting Huntington Securities, Inc., Chief Compliance Officer, by mail at 200 Public Square, CM235, Cleveland, OH 44114.

-Huntington Capital Markets® is a federally registered service mark and a trade name under which the investment banking products and services of Huntington Bancshares Incorporated and its subsidiaries, Huntington Securities, Inc. and The Huntington National Bank, are marketed.
+Huntington Capital Markets® is a federally registered service mark and a trade name under which investment banking, securities underwriting, securities sales and trading, foreign exchange and derivatives services of Huntington Bancshares Incorporated and its subsidiaries, Huntington Securities, Inc. and The Huntington National Bank, are marketed.
 Securities products and services are offered by licensed securities representatives of Huntington Securities, Inc., registered broker-dealer and member, FINRA and SIPC.
 Banking products and services are offered by The Huntington National Bank, Member FDIC.